 06 of 06

-The catch?
-The ride doesn't come cheap: ferry fares are $46 round-trip, with lower or free fares for kids.
-They do, however, include complimentary round-trip shuttle service from... the port directly to your preferred strip of sand upon arrival.
+However, the ride to Sandy Hook doesn't come cheap.
+Ferry fares are $46 round-trip, with lower or free fares for kids.
+They do, however, include complimentary round-trip shuttle service from the port directly to your preferred strip of sand upon arrival.